Singing for Pleasure at Conistonwater

 Code: CNMSPPrint page

 This holiday is all about group singing just for the fun of it, both in parts and in unison.
-We'll sample a wide selection of music which could include traditional folk songs, Gilbert and Sullivan and music from the shows.
-You will need some sight-reading ability to get the most from this holiday.
+You don't need to sight-read.

 - Relaxed informal sessions